Class: Retailer::ProbeAutoSkipper

 return false if non_success < failures_for(window)

-# model's full validations.
-A CatalogItem can carry pre-existing invalid data
+# Save WITHOUT running the model's full validations.
+A CatalogItem can carry

-# unrelated to URL probing — e.g. a blank `amount` (validated at
+# pre-existing invalid data unrelated to URL probing — e.g. a blank `amount`

-# while still firing callbacks, updated_at, and PaperTrail versioning — the
+# still fires callbacks, updated_at and PaperTrail versioning, which is the

-# audit trail of when the system auto-skipped an item, which is the point.
+# audit trail of when the system backed off and how far down the ladder it

 Rails.logger.warn(